microsoft/CCF/doc/members/open_network.rst

 Opening a Network
 =================

-This sections assumes that a set of nodes has already been started by :term:`operators`.
+This sections assumes that a set of nodes has already been started by :term:`Operators`.
 See :ref:`operators/start_network:Starting a New Network`.

 Adding Users
 ------------

 Once a CCF network is successfully started and an acceptable number of nodes have joined, members should vote to open the network to :term:`Users`.
-First, :ref:`the identities of trusted users should be generated <users/index:Using CCF Applications>`.
+First, :ref:`the identities of trusted users should be generated <users/index:Using Apps>`.

 Then, the certificates of trusted users should be registered in CCF via the member governance interface.
 For example, the first member may decide to make a proposal to add a new user (here, ``user_cert`` is the PEM certificate of the user -- see :ref:`developers/cryptography:Cryptography` for a list of supported algorithms):